eromatiya/the-glorious-startpage/README.md

 + Make sure that javascript is enabled!

 + If you're using firefox and blur effect is not enabled, open `about:config`, accept the risks, find `layout.css.backdrop-filter.enabled`, and set it to true to enable it.
 Refresh the startpage.

++ If you're using firefox and planning to use the geolocation, set the value of `geo.provider.network.url` to `https://location.services.mozilla.com/v1/geolocate?key=test` in `about:config`.

 + The code could be better, this is my first time writing a startpage from the ground up.
 I will improve this from time to time.